SWAIH-hub/What-good-looks-like/What good data looks like/Technology.md

 ### Routine Processes

+- Modeling pathways, in particular the pathways which are set from NHSe (Cancer PTL, Diagnostics, Daily SitReps), information that we know will be standardised for submission purposes.
-- Automating appointment scheduling, a few examples: Test result notifications or prescription reminders can save significant time across trusts.
+- Automating appointment scheduling, a few examples: Test result notifications or appointment reminders.
 - Shared templates and workflows for automation across trusts ensure scalability and efficiency.
+- Demand and Capicity modeling with certain specialties.
+- [ ] Any other ideas

 ---